Trump rally shooting raises concerns of political violence. Here's a look at past attacks on U.S. presidents and candidates.

 In only one incident — the Lincoln assassination — was a broad conspiracy proven, although such contentions have arisen on other occasions.
 Only one other incident involved more than one participant — the 1950 assault on Blair House, the temporary residence of President Harry S. Truman.
 But no evidence of other conspirators emerged from the subsequent investigation or prosecution.

-Thirteen of the 15 attacks were committed by men, with both assassination attempts on Ford committed by women.
-Fourteen of the 15 assaults occurred within the U.S.
+All but two attacks were committed by men, with both assassination attempts on Ford committed by women.
+Only one assault occurred outside the U.S.

 First documented attack on a president